CALL US FOR A CONSULTATION AT (310) 286 2800

 Pain Medicine

-Avoid taking any NSAIDs (non-steroidal anti-inflammatory drugs) such as full strength aspirin, ibuprofen and naproxen sodium containing medication such as Motrin, Advil and Aleve, or their generic counterparts.
+Avoid taking NSAIDs (non-steroidal anti-inflammatory drugs) such as full-strength aspirin, ibuprofen, and naproxen sodium, including medications like Motrin, Advil, Aleve, and their generic counterparts.

-It’s also important to note that NSAIDs in high doses may interfere with male fertility as well.
-While the occasional use of NSAID medicine to relieve pain is probably fine, don’t take any NSAIDs regularly while trying to conceive.
+It’s also important to note that NSAIDs in high doses may interfere with male fertility.

-Unless you have severe symptoms and your doctor approves, avoid taking any medication containing antihistamines, decongestants or allergy meds such as Allegra, Claritin and Zyrtec.
+Unless symptoms are severe and approved by your doctor, avoid medications containing antihistamines, decongestants, or allergy medications such as Allegra, Claritin, and Zyrtec during IVF treatment.

 Constipation and Diarrhea